GDP pygeoapi

 different access patterns:

-- OGC API – EDR — lightweight queries for values at a specific location or small spatial extent, useful when a full Zarr-capable environment is not needed
+- OGC API – EDR — a convenience interface for extracting values at a point or within a bounding box from a curated subset of datasets, without requiring a full Zarr-capable environment

 - OGC API – Processes — server-side geoprocessing (area-weighted statistics, spatial interpolation) powered by gdptools